Mithgol/node-fido2twi/README.md

 This application (`fido2twi`) posts headings (“subjects”) of Fidonet messages to Twitter.
 (Its name is derived from loosely abbreviated words “Fido to Twitter”.
 It does not imply any endorsement, sponsorship, or association with Twitter.)

 In the posted tweet (microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
 However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
-Therefore an intermediate web page (containing the necessary FGHI URL) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.
+Therefore an intermediate web page (containing the necessary FGHI URL and the Fidonet message) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

 Currently this application is not designed to send the “extended” version of tweets that was introduced in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
-(It does not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.)
+However, it would not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.

 ## Requirements